Thomastown Secondary College - Thomastown, VIC

 Qualification requirements do not operate at range 1.
 Certification requirements may be required to legally perform specific tasks - e.g. driver's licence, first aid, safe food handling.

-- Ensure work areas and materials, equipment and appliances are maintained in a clean and ready to use condition.
+Ensure work areas and material, equipment and appliances are maintained in a clean and ready to use condition.

 Who May Apply

 Individuals with the aptitude, experience and/or qualifications to fulfill the specific requirements of the position.

 The Department values diversity and is committed to workforce diversity and equal opportunity in schools and all education workplaces.
 The Department recognises that the provision of family friendly, supportive, safe and harassment free workplaces is essential to high performance and promotes flexible work, diversity and safety across all schools and Department workplaces.